-According to Gustas, there are many platforms that offer higher-risk property crowdfunding and development deals, but many investors have started to shy away from risky investments.
-When we look at the lower-risk end of the spectrum, we find that there aren’t many investment opportunities available through online platforms.
-And that’s where InRento comes in.
+According to Gustas, there are plenty of platforms offering higher-risk property crowdfunding and development deals, but many investors have started to shy away from those riskier bets.
+When you look at the lower-risk end of the spectrum, the pickings are slim.
+That is where InRento comes in.

-InRento offers lower-risk real estate crowdfunding opportunities for those investors who are primarily interested in rental properties rather than in the more popular yet higher-risk development loans platforms.
+InRento offers lower-risk real estate crowdfunding opportunities focused on rental properties rather than the more popular (and riskier) development loans that dominate many other platforms.

 Read more: The Best European Real Estate Crowdfunding Platforms

-These investors seek reliable, no-fuss returns on their investments, and are not so much concerned about capital appreciation as they are about the passive income potential of rental properties.
+These investors want reliable, no-fuss returns on their money.
+They are less concerned about capital appreciation and more interested in the passive income potential of rental properties.

 In this review, I will first show you how to sign up as an investor on InRento, followed by how to make your first investment.

-I will then talk about some important points about the platform and give my final opinion.
+I will then cover some important details about the platform and give my final opinion.

 Setting up an Investor Account